milankoster/Snake-Q-Learning/qlearning/README.md

 During Q Learning, I attempted several values to observe their affects on the q tables.
 The dataframes can be found in the `results` folder.

+The base values are:
+- Learning rate: 0.01
+- Epsilon Discount: 0.9992
+- Discount Rate: 0.95

 ---

 ## Files